wangleisteven/BuyWhatSG/README.md

 yarn build
 ```

+The application now includes an environment configuration system that automatically switches between development and production settings.
+For detailed deployment instructions, please refer to the [Deployment Guide](./DEPLOYMENT.md).

+## Environment Configuration

+The application uses Vite's environment variables system to manage configuration:

+- Development environment: Uses values from `.env` and `.env.local`
+- Production environment: Uses values from `.env.production` when building for production

+The environment configuration system is defined in `src/config/envConfig.ts` and provides:

+- Environment detection (development/production)
+- Environment-specific configurations
+- Logging utilities that respect the current environment

 ## PWA Features

 This app is designed as a Progressive Web App, which means it can be installed on your device and used offline.
 To install: